Milne Bay Province: Geography

 The coral reef systems of Milne Bay are some of the most biodiverse in the world, and as such attract equal attention from dive operators and conservation groups.
 The D'Entrecasteaux Islands still have volcanic activity, especially around Dobu and Fergusson Islands.

 The waters from the Amphlett group to the Trobriand Islands are poorly charted, and, as a result, are rarely visited by tourists or yachts passing through.
-On the other hand, the Louissiade Archipelago is a stopover for yachts travelling around the world and ones visiting from Australia,.
+On the other hand, the Louissiade Archipelago is a stopover for yachts travelling around the world and ones visiting from Australia.
 However, the area sees few general tourists.
-The gold mine at Misima is no longer operational.
-Mining ended at Misima in 2001, with stockpile milling continuing into 2004.
-During its life, Misima has produced over 3.7Moz of gold and 18Moz of silver.
+The gold mine at Misima is no longer operational; mining there ended in 2001, with stockpile milling continuing into 2004.
+During its life, Misima produced over 3.7Moz of gold and 18Moz of silver.
 Operations now are mainly focused on mine closure requirements and environmental rehabilitation.
 There is also on-going prospecting in Woodlark Island and Mwatebu, Normanby Island.